Standard aspiration (sampling) volume

 There are two main reasons why detector tubes remain unaffected by humidity

-When the detector tube uses a water-based reactant The reactant in the reagent matrix in the detecting tube is generally in the form of a water-based solution.
+The reactant in the reagent matrix in the detecting tube is generally in the form of a water-based solution.
 In this case, the target gas and the reactant interact in an "air-liquid reaction" and although the resultant water vapour may dilute the concentration of the reagent, there is no adverse effect by humidity on the value indicated by the detector tube because the reactant remains in its liquid state and the absolute mass is not affected either.
+Typical water-based reactant detector tubes are 1LA, 2L, 4LL, 5LB, 8LA, 9LA. |

-When the detector tube uses concentrated sulphuric acid or a desiccant When the detector tube uses concentrated sulphuric acid as an oxidant, or when it contains a desiccant, water vapour tends to be absorbed so there is no adverse effect by humidity on the value indicated by the detector tube.
+When the detector tube uses concentrated sulphuric acid as an oxidant, or when it contains a desiccant, water vapour tends to be absorbed so there is no adverse effect by humidity on the value indicated by the detector tube.
+Some of these detector tubes are 1H, 13, 14M, 71, 91, 122, 132L. |

 GASTEC detector tubes affected by humidity